pablopunk/svelte.pablo.pink/README.md

 [WIP].
 Missing:

-- Styles
+- Some styles
 - Localization
-- Bugs like repos not being fetched
-- Nav and footer from CMS
-- Meta tags from CMS
+- Meta tags from CMS on each page